MarkovD/TrainingNexus/LAB01/LAB01_instruction.md

 In this first virtual lab of the tutorial we will learn how to configure vPC in its simplest form (single-sided vPC) and to check all the status related parameters.

-If you are attending a live training session, you can skip the [Preparation Activities](#Preparation-Activities) section and go directly to the [Let's Get Started!](#Let's-Get-Started!) section.
+If you are attending a live training session, you can skip the [Preparation Activities](#Preparation-Activities) section and go directly to [this section](#Virtual-Port-Channel-Configuration-(N7K-Side)).

 ---